Estonia parliament recognizes Crimean Tatar deportation as genocide News

 Angelo_Giordano / Pixabay

 In 1944, approximately 200,000 Crimean Tatars were forcibly deported from their homeland by the Soviet regime under accusations of collaboration with Nazi forces during World War II.
 Tens of thousands died due to harsh conditions during the journey and subsequent resettlement in Central Asia.
-This event is considered a historical and cultural devastation for the Crimean Tatar people, who were not allowed to return to their homeland until 1989.
+This experience is considered a historical and cultural disaster for the Crimean Tatar people, who were not allowed to return to their homeland until 1989.

 The vote by the Riigikogu follows similar moves by other countries.
 Ukraine was the first to recognize the deportation as genocide in 2015, followed by Latvia and Lithuania in 2019, Canada in 2022, and Poland earlier this year.